alx77/jrogen/README.md

 	}
 }
 ```
-As you can see, we can instantiate our data with several random data providers like `IntegerProvider` or more complicated ones to generate another objects like `AddressProvider`.
+As you can see, we can instantiate our data with several random data net.ugolok.providers like `IntegerProvider` or more complicated ones to generate another objects like `AddressProvider`.
 You can generate not only random values but series of unique (and randomly arranged) values (for example, to use them as ID's of your objects).
-Also, you can create your own project-specific data providers for your purposes.
+Also, you can create your own project-specific data net.ugolok.providers for your purposes.

 At the end you can generate as many objects of required class as you need (or as you specified in `@Generate` line).
 ```